atolye15/scss-starter/docs/getting-started/introduction.md

 These SCSS Starter docs help you learn and use the SCSS Starter, from your first app to optimizing complex enterprise apps.

 It's not a UI framework.
-SCSS Starter designed specially for higher productivity and code quality resulting in cleaner, maintainable and scalable code.
+SCSS Starter designed especially for higher productivity and code quality resulting in cleaner, maintainable and scalable code.

 ## Straightforward